Jason2Brownlee/FastGeneticAlgorithm/README.md

 This version further optimizes the NumPy version.

-* Vectorize choice to crossover or not.
+* Vectorized choice to crossover or not.
-* Vectorize choice to mutate all bits per generation.
+* Vectorized choice to mutate all bits per generation.
 * Preallocate arrays for random choices.
-* Use float32 for probabilsitic decisions (crossover and mutate)
+* Use float32 for probabilistic decisions (crossover and mutate)

 The source code is available here: